Legion of Super Heroes | |

 Series producer James Tucker offered descriptions of the core team in a July 2006 interview at Comic Con International in San Diego.[9]
 As with other DC team shows such as Justice League Unlimited, not every core character appears in all episodes.
 The following descriptions apply to the characters as seen in the first season.

-XS appears in the finale "Dark Victory" as a background character.
-Dawnstar and Invisible Kid also make cameo appearances in the finale, along with many other rarely seen Legion members.
+XS appears in the final two episodes "Dark Victory" parts 1 and 2 as a background character.
+Dawnstar and Invisible Kid also appeared in these final two episodes along with many other rarely seen Legion members; however, none of the new members shown in these episodes did anything to the plot of the story itself.

 In the first season, some Legionnaires were mentioned or shown as images before making an actual appearance.
 Fourteen members were shown during the season as already active: Blok, Bouncing Boy, Brainiac 5, Colossal Boy, Cosmic Boy, Dream Girl, Element Lad, Lightning Lad, Phantom Girl, Saturn Girl, Shrinking Violet, Sun Boy, Triplicate Girl, and Tyroc.
 Five more joined the Legion through the course of the series: Superman, Timber Wolf, Matter-Eater Lad, Star Boy, and Ferro Lad.